Acornsoft LISP: History

 Acornsoft LISP was released on cassette, disk and ROM cartridge.
 The ROM cartridge version had instantaneous loading as well as a greater amount of available free RAM for user definitions.

+Design

 In contrast with large-scale LISP implementations, Acornsoft's variant only had a modest number of built-in definitions as it had to fit in the limited memory space of the 8-bit Acorn computers.